-- 4.1 The patient's mental state should be monitored on a regular basis via the designated healthcare professional as agreed.
-A review should be undertaken at least once a year according to the agreed care plan. - 4.2 A physical health check should be undertaken annually by the GP. - 4.3 Monitoring of serum levels and other test should be carried out as follows: - ECG: annually for patients with cardiac disease - Weight & BMI: annually - Renal Function: 6 monthly (3 monthly if eGFR<60) - Full blood count: 6 monthly - Thyroid function: 6 monthly - Lithium: every 3 months - (5-7 days after change in dose or brand)
+- 4.1 The patient's mental state should, be monitored on a regular basis via the designated healthcare professional as agreed.
+A review should be undertaken at least once a year according to the agreed care plan. - 4.2 A physical health check should, be undertaken annually by the GP (Physical health guideline). - 4.3 Monitoring of serum levels and other tests should be carried out as follows: - ECG: annually for patients with cardiac disease - BMI: 6 monthly - Urea & Electrolytes: 6 monthly (3 monthly if eGFR<60\ or prescribed interacting medicines see section 4.5) - Thyroid function: 6 monthly - Calcium 6 monthly - Lithium level: every 3 months

+(AND 5-7 days after change in dose or brand)